 In addition to cleaning automatically, the Scoopfree Self-Cleaning Cat Litter Box also connects to WIFI and comes with a mobile app for easy control even when you’re not at home.
 The app will also give you notifications regarding your cat’s usage and reminders to change the litter tray.
 Easy!

-Automatic litter boxes make it so there aren’t any odors or cat waste piling up in the box.
-All you’ll have to empty the waste tray and top off the kitty litter.
+Automatic litter boxes make it, so there aren’t any odors or cat waste piling up in the box.
+You’ll have to empty the waste tray and top off the kitty litter.

 - While the dog is distracted from going in the litter box, show them how happy you are.